Edward Woodward: Personal life

 Woodward was a prominent endorser of the Labour Party in the 1970 general election, featuring in publicity material.
-He later declared his support for the SDP.
+He later declared his support for the Social Democratic Party (SDP).

 Woodward suffered a massive heart attack in 1987 (during the third season of The Equalizer) and another one in 1994.
 He underwent triple-bypass surgery in 1996 and quit smoking.
 In 2003, he was diagnosed with prostate cancer.
-In July 2009, a planned performance of Love Letters, co-starring his wife Michele, was to be postponed because of damage caused to his hip when he fell down the stairs at his West Country home.
+In July 2009, a planned performance of Love Letters (1988), co-starring his wife Michele, was to be postponed because of damage caused to his hip when he fell down the stairs at his West Country home.

 Death

 Woodward died of pneumonia at the Royal Cornwall Hospital in Truro, Cornwall, on 16 November 2009, at the age of 79, near his home at Hawker's Cove.

 Awards

 Woodward won the 1970 BAFTA Award for Best Actor for his title role in Callan.
 He was made an Officer of the Order of the British Empire (OBE) in 1978.
 At the 1987 Golden Globe Awards, he won Best Actor in a Dramatic TV Series for his role of Robert McCall in The Equalizer.
 At the Emmy Awards from 1986 to 1990, he was nominated each year for The Equalizer.